Helping the helpers: how to measure the impact of nonprofit and intermediary support work

 Examples

-The following table illustrates how we would represent various types of programs in the True Impact model:
+The following table illustrates how we would represent various types of programs in an impact model:

 Intervention type